Skip Navigation LinksRawMilkandRawDairyProducts

 Are raw milk and raw milk products available in California?

-Raw milk from cows, sheep, and goats may be legally sold in California if a dairy farm meets specific requirements for sanitation and licensing.
+Raw milk from cows, sheep, and goats may be legally sold in California if a dairy farm in California meets specific requirements for sanitation and licensing.
 Animals at the facilities and farms that are approved to sell raw milk in California must be tested for specific diseases, including brucellosis and tuberculosis.
-Farm workers at these facilities must also be free from infectious germs and pathogens that can contaminate milk and make people sick.
+Farm workers at these facilities must also be free from infectious germs that can contaminate milk and make people sick.

-There is no guarantee that these measures will produce raw milk dairy products that are free from harmful germs or are as safe to eat or drink as pasteurized milk products.
-That is why farms that produce and sell raw milk must include a warning label on all raw milk dairy products which tells people that the product they are purchasing may contain bacteria and germs that can make them sick.
-In fact, although these precautions and legal requirements are in place, contamination of raw milk still occurs, and there have been recent recalls of raw milk products and disease outbreaks in California.
+However, these requirements cannot guarantee that a dairy farm will produce raw milk dairy products that are free from harmful germs.
+These requirements also cannot guarantee that raw milk products are as safe to eat or drink as pasteurized milk products.
+That is why farms that produce and sell raw milk must include a warning label on all raw milk dairy products that tells people that the product they are buying may contain germs that can make them sick.
+In fact, although these precautions and legal requirements are in place, contamination of raw milk still occurs, and there have been recent disease outbreaks and recalls of raw milk products in California.ā€‹ā€‹

 For more information about foodborne outbreaks and product contamination in California, including outbreaks related to raw milk, please see the CDPH Food and Drug Branch Environmental Investigation Reports webpage.

-Raw Milk from Outside of California
+Raw Milk and Dairy Products from Outside of California

-Cheese and other dairy products made from unpasteurized milk are available in other countries, including Mexico, and can be transported to California.
-Many of these products are sold by vendors who don't have a license to sell dairy products, or are selling products that aren't regulated for health and safety.
-The information available on the labels of dairy products from other countries may be limited and may not say if the milk was pasteurized or where the product was made.
-Products sold at open markets, roadside stands, or street vendors may not have any label at all.
-Unpasteurized dairy products from Mexico have been associated with many illnesses and outbreaks of disease in California in people who either consume the products while visiting Mexico or transport them back to California.
-The best way to protect yourself from getting sick is to eat only dairy products that are clearly labeled as "pasteurized".
+Other types of cheese and dairy products made from unpasteurized milk are available in other countries, including Mexico, and can be brought into California.
+Many of these products are sold by vendors who donā€™t have a license to sell dairy products or are selling products that arenā€™t regulated for health and safety.
+The information on the labels of dairy products from other countries may not say if the milk was pasteurized or where the product was made.
+Products sold at open markets, roadside stands, or street vendors may not have a label at all.
+Unpasteurized dairy products from Mexico (including queso fresco and other soft cheeses) have been associated with many illnesses and outbreaks of disease in California in people who either ate the products while in Mexico or brought them back to California.
+The best way to protect yourself from getting sick is to eat and drink only dairy products that are clearly labeled as "pasteurized".

 Who is more likely to get sick from raw milk?